maths/moodle-qtype_stack/doc/en/STACK_question_admin/Library/index.md

 This directory contains sub-directories with large libraries of questions, some of which arose from specific projects:

+* `HELM` provides [comprehensive workbooks for engineering undergraduates](HELM.md).
+Question numbers are linked to the original workbooks.
-* `Algebra-Refresher` contains questions to cover all parts of the [The Map of Algebraic Manipulation](Algebra_refresher.md).
+* `Algebra-Refresher` contains elemntary algebra questions to cover all parts of the [The Map of Algebraic Manipulation](Algebra_refresher.md).
 Question numbers are linked to the map.
 * `Calculus-Refresher` contains questions to cover all of the [Calculus Refresher](https://docs.stack-assessment.org/static/final0502-calc-ref-ukmlsc.pdf) by Dr Tony Croft and Dr Anthony Kay.
 * `Doc-Examples` contains questions linked to documentation pages.
 These are not intended as exemplar questions!
 (They may be incomplete, and illustrate a starting point for an exercise for question authors to complete.)
 This is split by documentation section.
 * `Features` contains questions to illustrate the features of STACK such as different input types.
 These are intended as exemplar questions.